paul-hyndman/load_balanced_ec2_webserver/README.md

 &nbsp;&nbsp;&nbsp;- From project root run "cdk init" to check for errors, then "cdk deploy"<br>
     3. From root of project copy html file to S3<br>
 &nbsp;&nbsp;&nbsp;-  aws s3 cp index.html s3://"your bucket name"/index.html<br>
+&nbsp;&nbsp;&nbsp;- Also modify install_httpd.sh for your bucket name
     4. Modify app.py to deploy VPC (uncomment line "CustomVpcStack(app, "CustomVpcStack", env=env_dev)")<br>
 &nbsp;&nbsp;&nbsp;- From project root run "cdk init" to check for errors, then "cdk deploy CustomVpcStack --require-approval never"<br>
 &nbsp;&nbsp;&nbsp;- This can take a while to deploy<br>